Bootstrap FreeKB - SendGrid - Sending email with variables using Python

 This assume you are already familiar with sending a basic sendgrid email template using Python.
 If not, check out my article Sending email using Python.

 dynamic_template_data can be used to pass variables into a SendGrid email template.
 This is just the boilerplate code, no error handling, just to focus on the most important markup.
-In this example, there are two variables.
+In this example, notice the image_url variable is the image URL.

 #!/usr/bin/python3